hoetz/hoetz.github.com/_posts/2017-02-16-how-to-get-away-with-enterprise-software-development.md

 has [pretty good
 support](https://msdn.microsoft.com/en-us/library/dn872466.aspx) for sketching
-out the flow of your program without implementing the actual methods right away
-- a great way to do [TDD](https://www.pluralsight.com/courses/outside-in-tdd), by the way.
+out the flow of your program without implementing the actual methods right away -a great way to do [TDD](https://www.pluralsight.com/courses/outside-in-tdd), by the way.
 When you get down to the implementation it is prudent to adhere to design principles like [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) or